What is pension drawdown?

 Guiide is not FCA regulated or authorised by the FCA to provide advice, as it does not provide advice.
 It only provides guidance and calculations to help you build a plan.
 We have had lots of discussions with FCA innovate when building Guiide.
 They have confirmed that Guiide does not do anything that requires FCA regulation for anyone that wishes to use their plan with their own provider or any other provider which is not introduced to them via the site.

 If you seek advice from OpenMoney by following the link on our site, this introduction is a regulated activity.
 OpenMoney are authorised and regulated by the Financial Conduct Authority (FCA).
-Guiide is classed as an Introductory Appointed Representative of OpenMoney, which allows Guiide to provide the link to OpenMoney on our site.
+If you choose to put your pots together with Pensionbee by following the link on our site this is also a regulated activity.
+Pensionbee are also authorised and regulated by the FCA.
+Guiide is classed as an Introductory Appointed Representative of OpenMoney and Pensionbee, which allows Guiide to provide the links to OpenMoney and Pensionbee on our site.

 Yes, to be completely clear Guiide is paid by OpenMoney if after taking advice, you choose to put your plan in place with them.
+The same is true if you choose to put your plan in place with Pensionbee without advice.
 That makes it possible to provide a site like Guiide for free to anyone that wants to use it to build a plan.
-There are no additional charges to you in using OpenMoney via Guiide, these are exactly the same as if you went to their site directly with your own plan.
+There are no additional charges to you in using OpenMoney or Pensionbee via Guiide, these are exactly the same as if you went to their sites directly with your own plan.

 If you have any other questions please email email@example.com and we will answer these for you